The Varieties of Schelling Model Experience: Future Outlook

 We also presented two important insights into the nature of the integration to segregation phase transition.
 We find that the key to understanding the Schelling transition lies in the initial statistics of neighborhoods.
 Segregation in the Schelling class of rules comes from a small number of dissatisfied agents who move early on and in the process seed dissatisfaction in their new neighborhoods.
 This starts a chain reaction that causes the model to segregate.
 We find clear effects from density and neighborhood size that point to this avalanche seeding process.
 Additionally, by considering models with and without rivalry, we're able to separate two distinct roles of vacancies in the Schelling model: They increase mobility in models with rivalry and they change the initial statistics of neighborhoods.
 Previous studies have focused on the former, but we find that added mobility only has a strong impact in some cases with unrealistic parameter values or rule sets from the pathological classes.

 This points to a variety of directions for further study.
 We see much more realistic behavior when we use a continuous utility function rather than the step function implied by Schelling's original rules (i.e., ``move improved'' versus ``move satisfied'').
 This suggests a clear short-term question: How do differently shaped utility functions affect the phase diagram?
-We are currently pursing this question in a similar context of understanding rule variants alongside differing utility functions.
+This question was first addressed by Pancs et al \cite{pancs2007utility} and is currently being explored in light of our present results.

 More broadly, connecting Schelling's original insight to real-world data, in the housing sector or in a variety of other contexts that have been suggested in the literature \cite{randall2022het, bruch2014welfare, axtellAS}, requires complicating the model.
 These complications fall broadly into the categories of complicating the agents (adding extra properties that affect movement), making the agent populations heterogeneous, and making the environment heterogeneous (with some connected complications of the agents and their interactions with such an environment).
 We refer to this broad class of models that can grow out of the simple Schelling model as positional choice models.
 Our work suggests that systematic variation of parameters and rule variants will be important to understanding mechanisms in more complicated positional choice models, since it is already providing valuable insights into the simple, well-studied Schelling model.